yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
 - [Jan.
-2025] &nbsp; One paper on Explainable Knowledge Probing is accepted in [DASFAA2025](https://dasfaa2025.github.io/#/calls/research-papers), a long oral presentation.
+2025] &nbsp; One paper on Explainable Knowledge Probing is accepted in [DASFAA2025](https://dasfaa2025.github.io/#/calls/research-papers).
 - [Nov.
 2024] &nbsp; One paper on Explainable Multi-hop Reasoning is accepted in [COLING2025](https://coling2025.org/).
 - [Aug.
 2024] &nbsp; We attend the 2024 Annual Conference of the ACL in Bangkok, Thailand.
 - [May.
 2024] &nbsp; One paper on Self-explaining Rationalization is accepted in [ACL2024](https://2024.aclweb.org/).